HelgiHrafn/Toodler/README.md

 Tasks can be checked off and stay in their state for the session.

+Logo designed for the app.
+Visibe on startup loading page and also on the toolbar inside the app.

 ### Useful links

 Url which can be used as an image when creating a board: